 (b) contain a statement that, save as disclosed, there has been no significant change or new matter since publication of the previous announcement.

-9.17 (a) If a change to the transaction requires re-categorisation into a higher category, and therefore requires shareholders’ approval or additional regulation, a supplementary announcement must be made as soon as possible.
+9.20 If a change to the transaction requires re-categorisation into a higher category, and therefore requires shareholders’ approval or additional regulation, a supplementary announcement must be made as soon as possible.

-(b) If the matter in paragraph 9.15 is identified after the shareholders’ meeting, a supplementary announcement is required unless such information falls within paragraph 3.4(a).Supplementary circulars
+9.21 If the matter in 9.18 is identified after the shareholders’ meeting, a supplementary announcement is required if constitutes price sensitive information.

+9.22 If the matter in 9.18 is identified after the release of a category 2 announcement, a supplementary announcement is required if it constitutes price sensitive information.

+Supplementary circulars [extracted from 11.56 and 11.57]

-11.56 The JSE must be advised immediately and a supplementary circular published if, at any time after a circular has been published and before the relevant shareholders meeting, the applicant becomes aware that:
+9.23 The JSE must be advised immediately and a supplementary circular published if, at any time after a circular has been published and before the relevant shareholders meeting, the applicant becomes aware of the events in 9.18 above as applied to the circular:

-(a) there has been a significant change affecting any matter contained in the circular; or

-(b) a significant new matter has arisen, the inclusion of information on which new matter would have been required to be disclosed in the original circular had such information been known at that time;

-(c) “significant” means:

-(i) a change of 10% or more from the original pro forma financial effects included in the circular;
+[moved down to align with format of supplementary announcements]

-(ii) a change in the terms of the transaction such that the percentage ratios are affected and the transaction requires re-categorisation into a higher category; or
+9.24 If a change to the transaction requires re-categorisation into a higher category, and therefore requires shareholders’ approval or additional regulation, a supplementary circular must be made as soon as possible.

-(iii) any other matter or element that could influence an investor’s assessment of the matter under consideration.

-11.57 Supplementary circulars must:
+9.25 Supplementary circulars must:

 (a) provide full details of the change or new matter;

-(b) contain the responsibility statement required by paragraph 7.B.22; and
+(b) contain the responsibility statement required by [7.B.22]; and

-(c) contain a statement that, save as disclosed, there has been no significant change and no significant new matter that has arisen since publication of the previous circular.
+(c) contain a statement that, save as disclosed, there has been no significant change or new matter since publication of the previous circular.

 Category 1 requirements